clux/facemaulers/north/boreal-valley.md

 He's lying down on the altar he was resurrected on.
 A strange androgynous creature covered in bandages from head to toe, bobbingly hovering a few feet above the ground, and emits a strange almost black glow; light absorbed on edges of its bandages.

-You also see a small lighted orb about the size of a fist suddendly become visible int he room; and you hear a voice.
+You also see a small lighted orb about the size of a fist suddendly become visible in the room; and you hear a voice.

 "*sigh* after five hundred years, he is still sought after; quite a misfortune this spells" "seliro; you know what to do"